Improwised/kb.repairrabbit.github.io/content/inventory/how-to-add-multiple-stock-at-a-time.md

-Go to “Inventory”
+“Inventory”
 ![How to add multiple stock at a time?](/images/inventory/how_to_add_multiple_stock_at_a_time/go_to_inventory.png)

-Click “add stock”
+“Add stock”
 ![How to add multiple stock at a time?](/images/inventory/how_to_add_multiple_stock_at_a_time/select_add_stock.png)

-fill the necessary details again & click “add stock”
+fill the necessary details again & “add stock”
 ![How to add multiple stock at a time?](/images/inventory/how_to_add_multiple_stock_at_a_time/fill_the_required_details.png)

 Select “add stock”, and system will show all the updated details.